SOLAR DEVELOPMENT AND THE OGML, A LOOK AT CORRELATIVE RIGHTS

-Michael Brassett currently serves as co-managing member of the firm.
-Michael has a general oil and gas transactional practice serving producers and others engaged in onshore and offshore operations throughout his state.
+Michael Brassett currently serves as co-managing member of Bradley Murchison. where he has a general oil and gas transactional practice serving producers and others engaged in onshore and offshore operations throughout the state.
 In his practice, he represents multiple E&P companies in their acquisition, development, and divestment of assets.
 This includes, but is not limited to, title review including the drafting of drill site and division order title opinions, lease negotiations, and surface use and ROW Agreements, in addition to representation in regulatory proceedings with the Louisiana Office of Conservation.
 Michael represents service providers in the energy industry, assisting them in the drafting of various commercial agreements, and the drafting and negotiation of master service agreements.
-His understanding of the legal issues surrounding the oil and gas industry allows for a nuanced, practical and pragmatic approach to clients’ projects throughout all phases of the asset development.
-His practice also covers general contractors providing guidance across a spectrum of construction- related matters.
+His understanding of the legal issues surrounding the oil and gas industry allows for a nuanced, practical, and pragmatic approach to clients’ projects throughout all phases of the asset development.
+His practice also covers general contractors providing guidance across a spectrum of construction- related matters including contract negotiation and drafting, construction disputes and breach of contract claims and related litigation matters.
 He also has extensive experience in the drafting of commercial transactions, corporate formation, litigation and environmental regulation and compliance.

 David E. Dismukes